guptachetan1997/Episodes/README.md

 # Episodes
-TV show Episode tracker built using django.
+TV show Episode tracker built using django.<br/>
-Episodes allows you to keep track of your favourite tv shows either continuing or ending and also provide you with recommendations based on your likings using machine learning.
+Episodes allows you to keep track of your favourite tv shows either continuing or ending and also provide you with recommendations based on your likings using machine learning using libraries like pandas, sci-kit learn, numpy etc.
 Using http://thetvdb.com/ for metadata.
 <br/>
 <br/>